gantry/docs-old/Docs/joomla/advanced/INDEX.md

 Step 2: Create/Copy New Layout Files
 ------------------------------------
-The simplist way to do this is to copy an existing layout.
+The simplest way to do this is to copy an existing layout.
 In this example, we'll copy the **body_mainbody.php** layout and modify it.
 These files are located here:

 `[YOUR_SITE]/libraries/gantry/html/layouts/`